Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Jumat, 18 Juli 2025 18.26.10 UTC
+- WIB: Jumat, 18 Juli 2025 20.01.31 UTC
-- WITA: Jumat, 18 Juli 2025 19.26.10 UTC
+- WITA: Jumat, 18 Juli 2025 21.01.31 UTC
-- WIT: Jumat, 18 Juli 2025 20.26.10 UTC
+- WIT: Jumat, 18 Juli 2025 22.01.31 UTC

 Kutipan Inspiratif:
-"This is not the end, this is not even the beginning of the end, this is just perhaps the end of the beginning."
+"A life spent making mistakes is not only more honorable, but more useful than a life spent doing nothing."

-Kategori: inspirational
+Kategori: motivational